 A lot of us are living paycheck to paycheck and it’s a tough situation to be in.
-Even when you’ve managed to get your budget down to your core expenses — rent, food, car — it can still be a struggle to make ends meet.
+Even when you’ve managed to get your budget down to your core expenses — rent, food, car — it can be a struggle to make ends meet.

 If you’ve had the same insurance policy for years and are now in need of a cheaper one, you need to try Gabi.
 In just two minutes, Gabi could help you save up to $825 a year on your car insurance.
-They do this by letting you compare your current car insurance rate with rates from up to 20 other, cheaper providers.
-All you have to do is link your current insurance provider by logging into your account or by uploading a PDF of your policy.
+They do this by letting you compare your current car insurance rate with rates from up to 20 other providers.
+All you have to do is link your current insurance provider by logging into your account or uploading a PDF of your policy.
 Seriously, take two minutes to see how much you could save and get a new policy instantly.

-2. Refinance Your Loan
+2. Refinance Your Car Loan

 Loan rates start at 4.99% and you can borrow anywhere between $1,000 and $100,000 with payments lasting between 24 and 84 months.
 The better your credit score, the better rates you’ll be able to get.